 The Incident Recording System (IRS)

 The present method is an electronic system called The Incident Recording System (IRS) and is a national project led by Communities and Local Government.
 The IRS modernises the existing fire and rescue incident data collection system by radically changing methods of data collection.
-With the active engagement of fire and rescue services (FRS’s) and other stakeholders this project will enable the data on all incidents attended by the UK Fire and Rescue Service to be collected electronically and verified at source, improving on the timeliness and accuracy of the previous manual collection.
+With the active engagement of fire and rescue services (FRS’s) and other stakeholders, this project will enable the data on all incidents attended by the UK Fire and Rescue Service to be collected electronically and verified at source, improving on the timeliness and accuracy of the previous manual collection.

-Fire Statistics DCLG publications
+Fire Statistics DCLG Publications

-The latest statistics can be found on the DCLG website and require an Acrobat Reader to to download them.
+The latest statistics can be found on the DCLG website and require an Acrobat Reader to download them.
 If you would like to use the DCLG website click on DCLG and you can choose the relevant statistics you require.
 The National Statistics Online has datasets on fire related matters that may be of use.